HarleyBartles/switch-rom-packer/README.md

 - Each generated **NRO** wraps a single ROM using a tiny libnx stub.
 - On first launch the stub copies the ROM to `/roms/<platform>/` on SD.
+- Icons are auto-fetched from the [Libretro Thumbnails](https://github.com/libretro-thumbnails/libretro-thumbnails) repo
+  (with configurable preference: **logos** by default, or **boxarts**).
+- If no match is found, the packer falls back to a generated initials-based JPEG.
 - (Planned) Build **NSP** forwarders to launch RetroArch with the ROM.
 - Designed to batch through large libraries with minimal config.

-> **Project status:** Early WIP (Sep 13, 2025).
-Working libnx stub + Python packer pipeline for per-ROM NROs is in place; NSP build/forwarder flow and icon auto-fetch are next.
+> **Project status:** Early WIP (Sep 2025).
+Working libnx stub + Python packer pipeline + icon auto-fetch are in place; NSP build/forwarder flow is next.

 ---